Estimated reading time: 8 minutes

 Now don’t get us wrong, automating messages can be very useful, especially when you update the words frequently.
 However, thanking someone every time you get a new follower on Twitter…automatically…with the same reply…quickly becomes very obvious that it’s not you!
 That is what takes away authenticity, not technology.

-Next, using tools to preschedule posts allows you to plan your content further out and to be more consistent.
+Next, using tools to preschedule posts allows you to plan your content further out and be more consistent.
 They also allow for quick changes (if you need to revamp a content plan, etc.).
 Plus, tools like Buffer and Hootsuite offer a separate set of analytics to help you gauge engagement better.

 5. Vanity Metrics = UGH!